 The two principal means of protection for a director facing an allegation that he or she has breached his or her duties are to seek recourse from the company using an indemnity, and/or to rely on the company’s directors’ and officers’ liability insurance cover.
 As part of risk management, a prospective director should make enquiries as to what insurance cover is available to directors and what the company’s policy is on indemnifying directors.

 The scope of any indemnity that a company is able to offer its directors is limited by the provisions of the Companies Act 2006, but in general a director is able to be indemnified against any liability owed to a third party and can ask the company to fund defence costs so long as certain conditions are satisfied and subject to any limits in the articles of association.
 In terms of directors’ and officers’ insurance, the Code recommends that the company should obtain appropriate insurance cover in respect of legal action against its directors.

-5.6 Be aware of the option of resignation - appreciating that circumstances may arise such that a non-executive director may need to consider resigning.
+Be aware of the option of resignation- appreciating that circumstances may arise such that a non-executive director may need to consider resigning.
 If this is the case they should talk first to the chairman or other senior individuals, and consider taking independent professional advice.

-The information contained in this article is designed to provide a general introductory summary of the subject matters covered.
-It does not purport to be exhaustive or to provide legal advice, nor should it be used as a substitute for such advice.
-For further assistance, please call your usual contact or James Waddell in the first instance.
+The information contained in this guide is intended to be a general introductory summary of the subject matters covered only.
+It does not purport to be exhaustive, or to provide legal advice, and should not be used as a substitute for such advice.